pcrespan/PClock/README.md

-## Getting Started
+## Description

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+PClock is a Pomodoro clock written in Java that you can configure session durations, break durations and amount of sessions.
+It consumes about 66MB of RAM (Fedora 36), runs on `bash` and adjusts itself depending on the terminal window size.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The project contains two folders, where:

-- `src`: the folder to maintain sources
+- `src`: the folder to maintain source code
-- `lib`: the folder to maintain dependencies
+- `bin`: the folder to maintain compiled code (`.class`)

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.
+## Usage

+In the directory of the project (inside `src`), use:

+``java PClock (sessionDuration) (breakDuration) (numberOfSessions)``

-## Dependency Management
+## Dependencies

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+> Figlet 2.2.5

+> OpenJDK 17.0.4.1 and above